-Money fights are the number one predictor of divorce, so having a game plan going into financial discussions is a crucial part of a healthy marriage.
+Fighting about money is the number one predictor of divorce, so having a game plan going into financial discussions is a crucial part of a healthy marriage.

 Today we’re joined by Lauren from the Determined Dollar to tell us how to cut down on the money fights–and how to grow our relationship instead!

-Money fights may be common, but the answer isn’t to have the numbers-oriented spouse simply take over.
+Fighting about money may be common, but the answer isn’t to have the numbers-oriented spouse simply take over.
 That’s a recipe for disaster that results in one spouse blindly spending money while the other stresses out about unpaid bills.

 Successfully navigating this tricky topic requires you to figure out how to work together and approach financial decisions in a way that benefits your bank account AND your marriage.

 I freely admit it’s a process and it’s not easy to get to a place of financial harmony in marriage.
 Despite being “good with money,” it took me a long time to learn that the way I approach financial discussions with my husband is even more important than the financial decision in question.